 Quinoa is grown in many different colors but the most common that are harvested are white, red, and black.
 From a cultivation perspective, there really isn't a difference among the three.
 When it comes to cooking, however, white, red, and black do offer their own culinary nuances.
 The most common quinoa is white and will take the shortest amount of time to cook.
 Of the three it has the least crunchy texture and mildest flavor.
-Red is next, with its flavor a bit stronger and crunch factor increased while taking a little longer to cook, and black being the most flavorful and crunchiest with the longest cooking time.
+Red is next, with its flavor a bit stronger and crunch factor increased while taking a little longer to cook, and black is the most flavorful and crunchiest with the longest cooking time.

 White quinoa should not be too difficult to find in your grocery store, either near the rice and pasta or in the ethnic foods aisle, and you will probably come across varieties with flavors mixed in (like roasted garlic and sun-dried tomato).
 If you cannot find it in the supermarket, shop for quinoa in the bulk bins or the baking aisle of natural foods stores, or find it online.
-Red and black may be more difficult to find but are available online.
+Red and black may be more difficult to find but are available from online purveyors.